-Thousand Island Lake is a 15 mile out and back trail located near Oakhurst, CA that features a waterfall and is rated as moderate.
+Thousand Island Lake is a 15 mile out and back trail located near Oakhurst, California that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is best used from July until October.
 Dogs are also able to use this trail.

 Great hike and amazing views.
 I've wanted to come here for quite sometime.

 This hike was unbelievable...
 I did it with myself and my bestfriend over the summer and we were planning to go to garnet lake from Devils postpile but we took the wrong trail and ended up at thousand island lake. we took the river trail there and it was amazingly beautiful walking through the meadows but at the same time sad because of how bad our drought is in California. when we got to thousand island the views were unbelievable I felt like I was in another world but we started our hike at 8am and were planning on being back by 7pm but when we looked at the time when we got to thousand island we noticed it was 2 in the afternoon and we had to get back to Devils postpile before 7 so we had to literally run back. we went and passed garnet lake and then up a mountain and passed shadow and down shadow falls which is extremely steep and all down hill on rocks and when we got back to the river trail we sprinted the whole way back from the end of shadow falls to Devils postpile. even though we had a long detour it was a very long hike 20+ miles and I would do it again in a heartbeat.
 I'd recommend this to anyone who enjoys to hike and be in nature just to maybe spend the night at thousand island so you can enjoy the hike more.